 On October 3rd, I announced that retired Connecticut Superior Court Judge Robert L. Holzberg, who is a partner in the law firm of Pullman & Comley LLC of Hartford and Bridgeport, will serve as counsel and lead investigator for the Clerical Sexual Abuse Accountability Investigation being conducted for the Diocese of Bridgeport.

-Work on the Accountability Investigation will begin immediately and is expected to be completed by Spring 2019.
-Judge Holzberg will direct a team of attorneys and investigators to conduct the investigation.
+Work on the Accountability Investigation began immediately and is expected to be completed no sooner than June 30, 2019.
+Judge Holzberg is directing a team of attorneys and investigators to conduct the investigation.
+He has issued an update, which can be found here.

 Results of the investigation will be presented in a public report that will address sexual abuse of minors by clergy in the Diocese of Bridgeport, along with the response of Church leadership to that abuse.
 The report will also contain any relevant recommendations to the Bishop resulting from the review.